Vasknarva – Teutonic Castle Neuschloss

 History

-The castle remained in Order hands until 1558, when the last vogt Dietrich von der Steinkuhl submitted the castle to the Muscovite troops.
-Over the years Neuschloss witnessed the battles between Sweden and Russia.
-Repeatedly destroyed and rebuilt, it eventually lost its military significance at the end of the 17th century and turned into disrepair.
+The castle remained in the hands of the Livonian branch of the Teutonic Knights until 1558, when the last vogt, Dietrich von der Steinkuhl, surrendered it to the Muscovite troops.
+Over the following years, Neuschloss witnessed fights between Sweden and Russia.
+Destroyed and rebuilt several times, finally at the end of the 17th century it lost its military importance and fell into ruin.

 Architecture

-In the second half of the fifteenth century, the house was surrounded by a single line of defensive walls, equipped with a fortified gate on the north side and two corner towers: round from the north-west and quadrilateral from the south-east (according to some plans it is also presented as cylindrical).
-While the four-sided tower was entirely within the courtyard, the cylindrical tower, probably adapted to the use of firearms, was protruding significantly in front of the face of the walls and could flank the entrance gate.
+At the end of the 15th century, the castle house was surrounded by a single line of defensive wall, equipped with a fortified gate on the northern side and two corner towers: circular one from the north-west and four-sided from the south-east.
+While the four-sided tower was supposed to be located entirely within the courtyard, the cylindrical tower, adapted for the use of firearms, protruded in front of the face of the walls and could flank the entrance gate.
+According to some plans, the south-eastern tower had a cylindrical form, and further cylindrical towers could also be located in the other two corners.
+There were supposed to be loop holes in their lowest floors, indicating use of the horizontal defense.

 Current state